Classification of relics

 • Lancea Longini - the Holy Lance

-• Ex Lacte B.V.M. - milk of the Blessed Virgin Mary
+• Ex Lacte B.V.M. - from the milk of the Blessed Virgin Mary

 • Ex Mensa Ult.
-Cenae - from the Last Supper Table
+Cenae - from the Table of the Last Supper

-• Ex Praesepe D.N.J.C - particle of the grotto of the Nativity of our Lord Jesus Christ.
+• Ex Praesepe DNJC - particle from the cave of the Nativity of our Lord Jesus Christ.

-• De Sponga - particle of the Holy Sponge
+• From Sponga - particle of the Holy Sponge

 • Ex Stipite Affixionis - from the whipping post

-• Ex Sudarii - Cloth of Sweat (Shroud of Oviedo)
+• Ex Sudarii - sweat cloth (Shroud of Oviedo)

-• Ex Titulus D.N.J.C. - of the Titulus IESVS NAZARENVS REX IVDAEORVM which would have been affixed to the cross of Jesus.
+• Ex Titulus DNJC - from the Titulus IESVS NAZARENVS REX IVDAEORVM which would have been affixed to the cross of Jesus.

-• Ex Velo - of the Protective Veil, Pokrov
+• Ex Velo - from the Protective Veil, Pokrov

 • Ex Alba Jacket - from the white garment of Our Lord.

-• Former Incons Jacket. - the seamless mantle of Our Lord
+• Ex Jacket Incons. - the seamless cloak of Our Lord

-• Ex Vinctum - robe or chain that bound Our Lord.
+• Ex Vinctum - robe or chain which bound Our Lord.

 b) “Second class” relics